eon-io/eon-sdk-go/docs/SourceAccount.md

 SetStatus sets Status field to given value.

-### GetSourceAccountConfig
+### GetSourceAccountAttributes

-`func (o *SourceAccount) GetSourceAccountConfig() AccountConfig`
+`func (o *SourceAccount) GetSourceAccountAttributes() AccountConfig`

-GetSourceAccountConfig returns the SourceAccountConfig field if non-nil, zero value otherwise.
+GetSourceAccountAttributes returns the SourceAccountAttributes field if non-nil, zero value otherwise.

-### GetSourceAccountConfigOk
+### GetSourceAccountAttributesOk

-`func (o *SourceAccount) GetSourceAccountConfigOk() (*AccountConfig, bool)`
+`func (o *SourceAccount) GetSourceAccountAttributesOk() (*AccountConfig, bool)`

-GetSourceAccountConfigOk returns a tuple with the SourceAccountConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetSourceAccountAttributesOk returns a tuple with the SourceAccountAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSourceAccountConfig
+### SetSourceAccountAttributes

-`func (o *SourceAccount) SetSourceAccountConfig(v AccountConfig)`
+`func (o *SourceAccount) SetSourceAccountAttributes(v AccountConfig)`

-SetSourceAccountConfig sets SourceAccountConfig field to given value.
+SetSourceAccountAttributes sets SourceAccountAttributes field to given value.

+### HasSourceAccountAttributes

+`func (o *SourceAccount) HasSourceAccountAttributes() bool`

+HasSourceAccountAttributes returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)